GabrielBrionesL/gabrielbriones/README.md

 # Howdy, I'm Gabriel Briones Loria! 👋

 ## 🤠 About Me
-I'm a passionate buisness analytics and big data student with a keen interest in data engineering and data science.
+I'm a passionate business analytics and big data student with a keen interest in data engineering and data science.
 As an avid fan of new media and art, I'm interested in leveraging my programming skills to create virtual reality experiences.
 I love Star Wars, history, and philosophy.
 I'm originally from Texas and I'm now based in Madrid, Spain.

 ## 🔬 Projects
 ### Breast Cancer Prediction - Streamlit Web App